A no-fluff breakdown of the

 The

-Byrna sells direct — their official store shows current bundles, compatible ammo, and pricing.
+Byrna sells direct, and their official store shows current kit contents, compatible ammo, and pricing.

 Legal Disclaimer: This article is for informational purposes only and does not constitute legal advice.
 Laws regarding less-lethal launchers and chemical projectiles vary significantly by state, county, and municipality.
 Always consult applicable local laws and, where appropriate, a licensed attorney before purchasing, carrying, or deploying any less-lethal device.
 Local ordinances may vary.

-Data Sources: Byrna Technologies product listings and published spec sheets; authorized dealer listings; owner forum data.
-Where figures varied across sources, we defaulted to
+Data Sources: Byrna Technologies product listings and published spec sheets; authorized dealer listings; owner feedback.
+Where figures varied across sources, we prioritized

 Some links in this article are affiliate links.
 If you purchase through these links, we may earn a small commission at no additional cost to you.
 Affiliate relationships do not influence editorial content or recommendations.